-What happens to us, when we attempt to handle a challenge or solve a problem?
-Why should we choose between a solution focused and a problem focused approach?
+What happens to us, when we attempt to handle a challenge or to solve a problem?
+Why should we focus either on a solution or on a problem?

-In most cases, while trying to settle an issue, we are using the both tactics together.
-The analysis of weaknesses and limitation while breaking down the issue, normally outweighs the actual strengths and possibilities, while trying to build a solution.
-The main challenge with our attempts to resolve the problem, is that we naturally tend to focus on past problems, and that is, very often, obstructive and misleading
+In the most cases, while trying to solve our problem, we are using the both techniques at the same time.
+But analysis of weaknesses and limitations, while breaking down an issue, normally outweighs our actual strengths and capabilities for establishing a solution.
+The main challenge in our attempts to resolve the problem is that we naturally tend to focus on past problems, and that is, very often, obstructive and misleading.

-More productive would be to decide, which outcome is more significant for us to have: understanding the problem, its causes and development, or moving forward, trying to avoid deeper involvement into the matter, as it is typically stressful, time-consuming and often destructive process – so, to decide for exploring of our strengths and possibilities and to move ahead as fast as possible.
+More productive would be for us to decide upon the outcome which is more sensible: either to scrupulously explore the problem’s evolution, or merely move forward, trying to avoid deeper involvement into the matter, as it is naturally stressful, time-consuming and destructive process.
+So, to discover our strengths and capabilities and to move ahead.

 In some occasions (such as some types of addictions, panic attacks, anxiety disorders, stress, depression, etc.) the problem-focused approach (which might be combined with pharmacotherapy) seems to be the principal path to healing.
 Among the effective methods – the interventions of Cognitive Behavioural Therapy, which directly facilitate changes in the distorted, negative thinking patterns that may lead to a preoccupation with past problems.
 In CBT session, the therapist together with a client, breaks each problem down into its separate parts.
 This will help clients to identify their individual patterns of thoughts, emotions, bodily feelings and actions.